BrianWill/japanese_vocab/writing.md

 ## How should I learn kana?

 Rather than rely upon the crutch of romaji, you're best off learning kana from the start.
 In just a few weeks, you should be able to have the kana mostly memorized through drilling (see [here](https://kana-quiz.tofugu.com/) and [here]( https://laits.utexas.edu/japanese/joshu/kana/katakana.php)).
 However, it's normal to confuse certain less-commonly used and similar looking characters with each other for a long time after, even for multiple years.
 For example, learners may take years before they can fluently read the katakana characters フ, ブ, プ, ラ, ワ, and ウ without sometimes having to consciously remind themselves which is which.

 Once you have the kana reasonably well memorized, you should practice reading whole words, starting first with very short words and working your way up to longer ones.

 Note that katakana often gives learners considerable more trouble than hiragana, for a few reasons:

-- Katakana is used considerably less frequently than hiragana, so you naturally get much less practice.
+- Katakana is used considerably less frequently than hiragana, so you naturally get less practice.
 - Several pairs and groups of katakana characters are hard to distinguish because they look very similar.
 - The Western-derived words spelt in katakana on average have more syllables (and therefore more characters) than the native Japanese or Chinese-derived words spelt in hiragana.
 - The Western-derived words spelt in katakana often contain sequences of sounds that occur infrequently or not at all in native Japanese or Chinese-derived words.
 - The sounds of English-derived words are often distorted in surprising, inconsistent ways, making them strangely difficult for English speakers to say and read.
 For example "McDonald's" is three syllables in English, but adapted into Japanese, it has six syllables and extra vowels: マクドナルド (MA-KU-DO-NA-RU-DO)

-So you may find that your katakana reading lags behind your hiragana reading for a long time.
+So you'll likely find that your katakana reading lags behind your hiragana reading for a long time.
 To address this, you might want to put special effort into katakana word drills.
 On the other hand, once you reach the tipping point where you can read native content, you'll get plenty more practice with katakana anyway, so maybe special practice isn't really needed.

 ## How should I learn kanji?